porrey/Virtual-ZPL-Printer/README.md

 # Virtual ZPL Printer
 An ethernet based virtual Zebra Label Printer that can be used to test applications that produce bar code labels.
+This application uses the Labelary service found at [http://labelary.com](http://labelary.com/service.html).

 [Download the installer](https://github.com/porrey/Virtual-ZPL-Printer/raw/main/Installer/ZPL%20Virtual%20Printer%20Setup.msi) (v 1.0.16)